-We’re back with a brand-new video content series.
+We’re back with a brand-new video content series, starting with the #frontendatbytex Episode 1.
 After our #uxatbytex series, this time we’re tackling the world of frontend development with five of our most trusted – Mihail Iftodi, Robert Maftei, Andreea Cozonac, Alexandru Răescu and Codrin Iftimie.
 Today, in the first episode, we’re all about developing a web app for startups.

-Our #frontendatbytex video series is a non-technical, friendly approach to development.
+Our #frontendatbytex episode 1 video, as well as the entire series, is a non-technical, friendly approach to development.
 We aim to introduce the new generation of developers to the world of coding for startups and enterprises, with snippets of our developers’ day to day activities.
 Have fun!

-The first star of our #frontendatbytex series is Mihail, who has extensive experience in working with startup clients and is nice enough to share the knowledge.
+The star of our #frontendatbytex episode 1 is Mihail, who has extensive experience in working with startup clients and is nice enough to share the knowledge.

 If you want to watch our whole series, tune in on our YouTube channel.
 Below is the video transcript.